 On top of the cost of a regular ticket, you can pay extra for the Power Play option which acts as a multiplier of prizes in a similar way to how Mega Millions’ Megaplier does.
 Taking the Power Play option multiplies winnings earned by matching just one number right through to matching five numbers - turning the $1,000,000 prize into a $2,000,000 prize.

-For example, the basic $4 prize for getting just the Powerball in the regular game becomes a $12 prize with the Power Play option.
-There is no multiplier for the jackpot prize if you use the Power Play but if you’ve won the jackpot then you we’re sure you won’t be complaining.
+For example, the basic $4 prize for getting just the Powerball in the regular game can become a $40 prize with the Power Play option.
+There is no multiplier for the jackpot prize if you use the Power Play but if you’ve won the jackpot you sure won’t be complaining.

 The table below illustrates how the Power Play option affects each prize.

 Powerball has been running since 1992, following the re-branding of Lotto*America.
 The first ever draw of Powerball was held on April 22, 1992.
-Since then, the Powerball lottery has expanded rapidly and is now sold in 44 states and has a minimum jackpot of $40 million.
+Since then, the Powerball lottery has expanded rapidly and is now sold in 47 US states and territories and has a minimum jackpot of $40 million.